 Greater visibility enables us to speak to each facet of our mission and share how we change the world through the power of knowledge, the promise of creativity and the impact of discovery.
 This is our story to tell.

 A clear sense of who we are, what we do and why it matters helps attract students, faculty, staff, donors, partners and advocates who share our mission, vision and goals and strengthens our university.

 Who is responsible for branding our university?Everyone.
-Though the Office of Public Relations and Marketing is responsible for managing and maintaining our brand, it is the responsibility of the entire university community to implement, support and promote it.
+Though the Office of University Relations is responsible for managing and maintaining our brand, it is the responsibility of the entire university community to implement, support and promote it.
 Everyone is a brand ambassador.